-Bringing multiple teams together under a merger or acquisition is no easy task.
-There’s uncertainty in the air, confused conversations echoing through the building, and possibly a decline in productivity.
+Bringing multiple teams together and learning how to integrate after a merger or acquisition is no easy task.
+There’s uncertainty in the air and confused conversations echoing through the building.
 However, it has the potential to create boundless opportunity for both sides involved.

-With a 70% increase in hospital mergers and acquisitions since 2010, the ability for healthcare organizations to accelerate the integration process is critical to future success.
+With more than 25% of healthcare executives saying COVID-19 has increased their likelihood of exploring M&A activity, the ability for disparate organizations to accelerate the integration process is critical to future success.
+Integrating brand cultures after a healthcare merger is certainly easier said than done.
 In order to make a merger or acquisition successful, numerous aspects must come together in an efficient and productive manner.
 This is especially true when it comes to the people involved.

 A Bain & Company survey—which targeted executives who have managed through mergers—found that managers cited “cultural clash” as the No. 1 reason why their merger failed to meet its goal and promised value.

-When a merger takes place, the decision is usually based on product or market synergies.
-However, cultural differences—such as access to management, flexible work schedules, and workplace values—can go largely ignored.
+When a healthcare brand merger takes place, the decision is usually based on product or market synergies.
+However, cultural differences—such as access to management, flexible work schedules and workplace values—can go largely ignored.
 Failure to acknowledge these things can lead to frustration among an organization’s personnel and push some key team members and talent towards the door.

 Diagnose the Differences

 In many cases, the differences between the acquirer’s culture and that of the acquired can be significant enough to cause rifts and tension as the cultures come together.
 However, it may be difficult from a management position to not only recognize these differences but also understand just how substantial they are.

 While differences such as geographical locations, size of team and basic functions can be determined quite easily, others may be harder to recognize.
 That’s where diagnostic tools come in handy.

 Using the following diagnostic tools, an organization can get a solid grasp on the differences between their teams: